OpenDroneMap/NodeODM/README.md

 ```
 docker-machine ip
 ```
+### Running rootless

 * A rootless alternative to Docker is using [Apptainer](https://apptainer.org/).
-In order to run NodeODM together with ClusterODM on HPC, we need a rootless alternative to Docker, and that's where Apptainer comes in to play.
+In order to run NodeODM together with ClusterODM in rootless environments, for example on HPC, we need a rootless alternative to Docker, and that's where Apptainer comes in to play.
 From the Linux command line, cd into the NodeODM folder and run the following commands to host a NodeODM instance:

 ```
 apptainer build --sandbox node/ apptainer.def